darklang/dark/docs/builder-options.md

 You can use `export CURRENTLY_REBUILDING_DOCKER=1` to make your run-in-docker invocations, use the old+running container as opposed to attempting to use the container that has an in progress build.

-### Preserving battery life

-The're a poll during building that is a great drain on battery life.
-To reduce the frequency of the poll, run script/builder using POLL_FREQUENCY, which is the number of times per second to check.

-- `POLL_FREQUENCY=0.1 scripts/builder --etc`

-You can also disable the polling (and consequently the building):

-- `scripts/builder --compile --serve`